vskjefst/wordpress-to-hugo-converters/README.md

 * Convert HTML image tags to Markdown image tags, and move the images from WordPress' `upload` folder to the corresponding leaf node.
 * Convert HTML anchor tags to Markdown link tags.
 * Move the images from WordPress' `upload` folder to the corresponding leaf node.
+* Prepend "cover-" to any image in the "featured_image" front matter.

 DISCLAIMER: Everything is provided as-is.
 You use everything in this repository at your own risk.
 I'm not liable for any damage caused by compiling, running, or otherwise using the code in this repository.